 PTI Board

 As a separate legal entity, PTI will have a board of directors and have the minimum statutorily required responsibilities and powers.
 The construct of the PTI Board will be a range of 3-5 people to be appointed by ICANN as the sole member of PTI.
 The PTI Board could be comprised of three directors who are employed by ICANN or PTI (for example, the ICANN Executive responsible for PTI, the ICANN CTO and the IANA Managing Director), and two additional independent directors.
 The two additional directors must be nominated using an appropriately rigorous nomination mechanism (e.g., through the use of the ICANN Nominating Committee).
-The CWG-Stewardship expects that this would avoid the need to replicate the complexity of the multistakeholder ICANN Board at the PTI level and maintain primary accountability at the ICANN level.
-Any issues that arise concerning the PTI and the PTI Board would be addressed through the overarching ICANN accountability mechanisms.
+The CWG-Stewardship expects that this will avoid the need to replicate the complexity of the multistakeholder ICANN Board at the PTI level and maintain primary accountability at the ICANN level.
+Any issues that arise concerning the PTI and the PTI Board will be addressed through the overarching ICANN accountability mechanisms.

 The function of the PTI Board is to provide oversight of the operations of PTI to ensure that PTI meets, at a minimum, applicable statutory requirements under California public benefit corporation laws and, importantly, fulfills its responsibilities under the IANA functions contract with ICANN.